 Boxing pads are essential in boxing, there are no two ways about it.
 That’s why they benefit everyone, whether a complete novice or your favorite boxer training in front of the cameras.
-Traditionally pads for sports such as boxing were made from sacks of rice, straws or dried beans.
+Traditionally pads for sports such as boxing were made from sacks of rice, straws, or dried beans.

 Today we have pads that are more practical in use (and not made from food!).
-The beauty about boxing pads are that their use really is limitless, you can never use them enough.
+The beauty about boxing pads is that their use really is limitless, you can never use them enough.
 So once you start practicing with them, a few years down the line (if you’re still training…and why wouldn’t you be?) they will still be part of your routine.
 They are very beneficial and provide great conditioning for your muscles.

 There are countless other benefits to boxing pads you can read about here (Why use Boxing Pads?).
 So if you are

 serious about boxing or learning how to box, it’s simple, boxing pads are a necessity.

 There are different types of pads that are used and that you can purchase.
 The following are the main ones that can be bought and used for practicing your boxing, as well as other striking arts such as kickboxing and muay thai, among many others.

 You will always require a partner, just make sure you find someone as dedicated as you are (I have a feeling you are!).
 Punching is fundamental to many arts, that is why you will find these pads used outside the sport of boxing itself.
 For example, arts such as Muay Thai, Ju-Jitsu, Karate, Taekwondo, and Wing Chun all implement punching, as well as others.